humayunk1/PKC/README.md

     $ cd /PKC/
     $ make
-    By default, Intel's icc compiler is used. gcc compiler can also be used.
-To use gcc, please change the Makefile to include -fopenmp flag.
+    By default, gcc compiler is used.
+Intel's icc compiler can also be used.
+To use icc, please change the Makefile to include -openmp flag.

 Input Format: